 Monica Froese started her site, Redefining Mom, as a working mom blog back in 2013.
 She was working in a corporate job at the time.
-She eventually became a full-time blogger and honed her corporate background marketing skills in on Pinterest.
+She eventually became a full-time blogger and honed her corporate background marketing skills on Pinterest.

 She is a self-professed expert in Pinterest ads, and for good reason.
-Monica teaches content creators and small businesses how to DIY their own Pinterest ads.
+Monica teaches content creators and small businesses on how to DIY their own Pinterest ads.
 Her goal is to make a massive impact on their conversion rates.